FreeLanceDocs/Video-Embed/Documentation.md

 To show the compact social buttons change to <code>compact</code><br /><br />

 <code>size: "default", "large", "medium", "small"</code><br />
-The size control sets a preset width and height to keep the video in the correct dimentions.
-This is the preffered way to set the width and height.
+The size control sets a preset width and height to keep the video in the correct dimensions.
+This is the preferred way to set the width and height.
 <br />
 <code>"default": w=631px, h=356px</code>
 <code>"large": w=1000px, h=563px</code>